holepunchto/bare-module/README.md

 The global cache of loaded modules.

-> [!WARNING]
-> The cache may contain `Module` instances from several independent versions of `bare-module` as the cache is inherited through the module graph.

 #### `const url = Module.resolve(specifier, parentURL[, options])`

 Resolve the module `specifier` relative to the `parentURL`. `specifier` is a string and `parentURL` is a WHATWG `URL`.